 The concept behind this wellness programme feels unlike anything I’ve come across in Bali.
 Many wellness retreats skim the surface, offering the “what” but not the “why”.
 Merasa Origins feels like the opposite.
 It’s about tracing the roots of these practices and understanding how they’ve travelled, adapted, and become part of everyday life in Bali.

 The second chapter shifts focus to Java, led by Pak Sugeng (a Javanese spiritual practitioner and Tantric priest) and Serj Hunt (a spiritual anthropologist).
-You will explore how Indian philosophies first arrived in Indonesia, and their integration with Buddhist teachings and the local belief systems.
+You will explore Javanese traditions and philosophies, and their integration with Buddhist teachings and the local belief systems.
 This series offers insight into how spiritual practices evolved as they moved across cultures, creating a distinct Javanese approach to wellbeing.

 The final chapter brings the journey back to Bali.
 This immersion explores how centuries of influence from India and Java have shaped what we now recognise as Bali’s wellness rituals.
 Pak Sedana (a Balinese healer and priest) will guide you through ancient Balinese teachings and how they have become fully integrated into modern, everyday life.